vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works internally.md

 ```
 base2 *pb = new derived;
 ```
-- The address of the new `derived` object must be adjusted to address of its `base2` subobject.
+- The address of the new `derived` object must be adjusted to address its `base2` subobject.
 The code to accomplish this is generated at compile time:
 ```
 // transformation to support second base class
 derived *temp = new derived;